wrattler/wrattler-design/data-store/data-store.md

   - Ontologies

-    The theory here appears to be logic.
-There is a family of logics, known as “description logics,” whose expressive power is greater than that of propositional logic but less than first-order logic, such that queries are guaranteed to terminate, and as I understand it most ontology systems are based on one of these.
+    The theory here is logic.
+There is a family of logics, known as “description logics,” whose expressive power is greater than that of propositional logic but less than first-order predicate logic, such that queries are guaranteed to terminate.
+As I understand it most ontology systems are based on one of these.

     Ontologies are, for whatever reason, not widely used by data scientists, being used in practice mainly in particular domains, such as healthcare or certain industries, whose practitioners acknowledge great difficulties in knowledge management.

-  - “Provenance Graphs”

-    I don't know enough about these.[^provenance]

   - "NoSQL" models

     As far as I can tell, these are predominantly key-value stores; there is no